Android 18: In Dragon Ball Super

-Shortly after the Tournament of Power, 18, along with 17, help the Z fighters fight off henchmen that Moro has sent to Earth.
+Shortly after the Tournament of Power, 18, along with 17, helps the Z fighters fight off henchmen that Moro has sent to Earth.
 She, along with the other allies, lends Goku some of her power to finish off Moro once and for all.
 Years later, Android 18 is approached by Piccolo to follow him to the newly found Red Ribbon army base and along with Gohan, Piccolo, Krillin, Goten, and Trunks.
 There, she participates in the battle against Cell Max, a revamped version of Cell created by Dr. Gero's grandson, Dr. Hedo.

 Android 18 appears in Dragon Ball Super: Super Hero alongside Krillin, to assist Gohan and company in countering the resurrected Red Ribbon Army.

 In other media

 Android 18 appears in two non-canonical Dragon Ball Z films; she briefly appears at the beginning of the seventh; In the eleventh, Android 18 tries to retrieve money from Mr. Satan that he owed her from their deal that she would lose the tournament so she would not publicly upstage him, later fighting against Bio-Broly along with Krillin, Goten, and Trunks, and saves civilians from being killed by him.

 In a filler episode of Dragon Ball Z, Android 18 attends a party with her family.
 Android 18 is featured in the special Yo!
 Son Goku and His Friends Return!!, being saved by Krillin from having a building collapse on both her and her daughter after it was hit by Aka's Super Wahaha no Ha (スーパーワハハノ波, Supā Wahahanoha).

 In the anime-only sequel, Dragon Ball GT, Android 18 falls under Baby's control when the latter takes over Earth, avoiding being killed by Baby despite being caught in a blast from his Super Galick Gun.
 She is freed of his control with the use of the Sacred Water, though has to abandon Earth the following year to avoid the planet's explosion thanks to a wish he made with the unstable Black Star Dragon Balls.
 Later she is nearly possessed by Android 17 to merge with him, but is helped out of his control by Krillin, who is then killed.
 Android 18 tries to fight him, but is defeated and left for dead.
-Android 18 comes to Goku's aid when he is fighting Super 17, the combination of Android 17 and Hell Fighter 17, a clone of her brother, in retaliation to Krillin's death which Goku was unaware of until she mentioned it.
+Android 18 comes to Goku's aid when he is fighting Super 17, the combination of Android 17 and Hell Fighter 17, a clone of her brother, in retaliation for Krillin's death which Goku was unaware of until she mentioned it.
 It is through her intervention that Goku can defeat him as she goads Super 17 to finish them both off and in doing so causes him to undergo an internal struggle that Goku exploits by attacking him while he is distracted by 18.
 After being assured that Krillin would be resurrected with the Dragon Balls, Android 18 is last seen at Capsule Corporation.